p-kraszewski/CS-ULX3S-03/001_Knight_Rider/README.md

 * `make simulator`: just build simulator, without running anything
 * `make bitstream`: build the actual bitstream for FPGA
 * `make program`: build bitstream and program it to FPGA SRAM (does not survive power cycle)
-* `make flash-program`: build bitstream and program it to on-board FLASH (does survive power cycle)
+* `make program-flash`: build bitstream and program it to on-board FLASH (does survive power cycle)
 * `make clean`: remove all generated files